MigOpsRepos/credcheck/README.md

 When we create this extension, the default configuration settings, will not enforce any complex checks and will try to allow all the credentials.
 By using `ALTER SYSTEM SET credcheck.<check-name> TO <some value>;` command, followed by `SELECT pg_reload_conf();` command we can enforce new settings for the credential checks.

 ### [Installation](#installation)
-- Make sure the `pg_config` is set in the currnet `PATH`.
+- Make sure the `pg_config` binary is set in the currnet `PATH`.
-- Clone or download this repository in a directory, and run the `make install` command.
+- Clone or download this repository into a directory, and run the `make install` command.
 - If there are any permission issues, then use the `sudo make install` command.
 - Perform the regression tests by running the `make installcheck` command.
 - Test this extension in one session by using `LOAD 'credcheck';` PostgreSQL command.